eastmang/baseball-salaries/readme.md

 ---

 The main data for this project came from the Sean Lahman Baseball Database.
-This is a player stratified dataset that is comprehensive for all pro-baseball players from 1996 on.
-There is data before that period but is not reliable.
-Additionally, I used data for the federal to inflation adjust the salaries and allow for a more comparable outcome.
+This is a player stratified dataset that is comprehensive for all pro-baseball players from 1996 and on.
+There are points from before that period, but they are not reliable, so I did not use them.
+Additionally, I used data from the federal reserve to inflation adjust the salaries and allow for a more robust outcome.
 More data cleaning steps and procedures can be found in the cleaning folder and file.

 The main models this paper uses are a random forest, ada boost, and gradient boost.

-The below diagram gives a quick visualization of the difference of these techniques.
-A more thorough explanation of how they work is given in the paper in this repo.
+The below diagram gives a quick visualization of the difference in these techniques.
+A more thorough explanation of how they work is given in the paper.

 ![img_2.png](images/boost_bag.png)